hopsoft/coast/README.md

 ## ...if only the REST of life were this easy

-### Coast provides resourceful behavior for Rails controllers.
+### Coast provides resourceful behavior for Rails controllers

 &nbsp;